Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Analysis/QueryFeatureCountAndExtent/readme.md

 ## How to use the sample

-Use the button to zoom to the extent of the state specified (by abbreviation) in the textbox or use the button to count the features in the current extent.
+Use the button to zoom to the extent of a state or use the button to count the features in the current extent.

 ## How it works